LLNL/shroud/docs/reference.rst

 Argument
 ^^^^^^^^

+c_array_shape

+c_array_size

+c_char_len
+  The value of the *len* attribute.
+  It willl be evalued in the C wrapper.
+  Defaults to 0 to indicate no length given.

 c_blanknull
    Used as argument to ``ShroudStrAlloc`` to determine if a blank string, trimmed length is 0, should be a NULL pointer